hindutva/hindutva.github.io/main/books/vivekAnanda/volume_7/inspired_talks/642_01_wednesday_june_19.md

 that he should begin with the Christian scriptures*.)

 "In the beginning was the Word, and the Word was with God, and the Word was God."
-The Hindu calls this Mâyâ, the manifestation of God, because it is the power of God.
+The Hindu calls this Māyā, the manifestation of God, because it is the power of God.
 The Absolute reflecting through the universe is what we call nature.
 The Word has two manifestations — the general one of nature, and the special one of the great Incarnations of God —